SeanPesce/Cpp-Utilities/Assembly Injection (Intel x86)/test/Readme.md

   * Make sure "Add files to the project from these folders" is checked.
   * Add the /test/src/ and /test/include/ folders to the project, as well as the /src/ and /include/ folders from the parent directory.
   * On the "Specify Project Settings" screen, choose "Use Visual Studio" and "Console application project" (do not check any of the boxes).
-  * On the "Specift Debug Configuration Settings" screen, add the previously-mentioned directories under "Include search paths".
+  * On the "Specify Debug Configuration Settings" screen, add the previously-mentioned directories under "Include search paths".
-  * On the "Specift Release Configuration Settings" screen, check off "Same as Debug Configuration" and then "Finish".
+  * On the "Specify Release Configuration Settings" screen, check off "Same as Debug Configuration" and then "Finish".
   * At the top of the screen, make sure the build configuration is set to "Release" (not "Debug") and "x86".
   * Double-check that the necessary folders (same as before) are included under Project->Project Properties->C/C++->General->Additional Include Directories
   * Compile the program by going to Build->Build Solution